 Both state and federal law prohibit the participation of anyone under the age of 18 in a commercial sex act.
 Any person under the age of 18 found to be engaged in "sexually explicit performances, prostitution, participation in the production of pornography, performance in a strip club, or exotic dancing or display" is assumed to be a victim of trafficking.
 Anyone who persuades, coerces, entices, or aids a minor to participate in a commercial sex act may be prosecuted as a trafficker.

 In Oklahoma, trafficking in humans is a felony offense punishable by a minimum of five years in prison and a maximum fine of $10,000.
 If the victim of trafficking is under the age of 18, the penalty is doubled, carrying a minimum of ten years in prison and a maximum fine of $20,000.

 Since 2000, the federal government has begun to take a strong stand against human trafficking in all its forms.
 Federal anti-trafficking legislation includes two notable acts on which most state laws are based:

 The United States Criminal Code defines and prohibits human trafficking in chapter 77 of Title 18: Peonage, Slavery, and Trafficking in persons.
 The primary sections dealing with human labor trafficking and child sex trafficking are found in 18 USC §1589 – 1591:

 If you have been charged with trafficking in humans, accused of aiding child prostitution or forced labor or servitude, you need experienced defense counsel as quickly as possible.
-As human trafficking grows, so does the desire of legislators and prosecutors to take a hard line against it.
+As this crime grows, so does the desire of legislators and prosecutors to take a hard line against it.
 "Human trafficking" is a hot media buzzword, and state and federal law enforcement will be swift to bring harsh judgment.

 Call (405) 418-8888 today to speak confidentially with an attorney about your case.